Partisan divide on student loan solutions about to get louder

 Universities, meanwhile, also have a huge influence.

-While some are concerned the focus on loan forgiveness has stalled other important conversations on the topic, Republicans and Democrats are about to crash onto another hurdle that could dominate the debate.
+While some are concerned the focus on loan forgiveness has prevented other important conversations on the topic, Republicans and Democrats are about to crash onto another hurdle that could dominate the debate.

-The Biden administration is about to solidify changes to income-driven repayment programs for student loans that will likely draw just as much ire from Republicans as his relief proposal did.
+The Biden administration is set to solidify changes to income-driven repayment programs for student loans that will likely draw just as much ire from Republicans as his relief proposal did.

-The changes the administration proposes could cut some borrowers’ monthly payments in half, while others could pay as low as $0 a month.
+The changes the administration proposes could cut some borrowers’ monthly payments in half, while others could pay as low as $0 per month.

-“These are as consequential one could argue as the student loan forgiveness plan is, and taxpayers are gonna pick up the tab for a lot of student loan cancellation as a result of income-driven repayment change,” Burke said.
+“These are as consequential, one could argue, as the student loan forgiveness plan is, and taxpayers are going to pick up the tab for a lot of student loan cancellation as a result of income-driven repayment change,” Burke said.

-The issue is going to be top of mind for voters in the upcoming months as federal student loan payments are set to resume for the first time in three years under a deal the president made with Speaker Kevin McCarthy (R-Calif.).
+The issue is going to be top of mind for voters in the upcoming months as federal student loan payments are set to resume for the first time in three years; ending the payment pause was part of the debt limit deal the president made with Speaker Kevin McCarthy (R-Calif.).

-In the fight to get a bipartisan agreement on the debt ceiling, Biden sacrificed his ability to potentially extend the pandemic-related payment pause again, which was a big demand from his base, agreeing to let the payments resume 60 days after June 30.
+In his effort to reach an agreement moderate enough to receive bipartisan support, Biden sacrificed his ability to extend the pandemic-related payment pause again — which his base had been pushing for — agreeing to let the payments resume 60 days after June 30.

 In order for the conversation not to be solely focused on one aspect of the system or one proposal, Jared Bass, acting senior vice president for the education department at the Center for American Progress, says there should be more focus on the Higher Education Act, which has not been reauthorized in more than a decade.